aevilla160/IndySCC25/HPL/HPLTuning/whatisdat.md

 * Only used when SWAP = 2
 * How to select:
-  * Try to find threshold of the order of NB selected (multiples of NB / NB exactly)
+  * Try to find threshold of the order of NB selected (multiples of NB? / NB exactly)
   * Find middle ground
     * Large threshold = will usually use binary exchange
     * Small threshold = threshold < NB = will always use spread-roll (long)